 Here’s a little-known fact: Impatiens are actually tender perennial plants.
 However, almost everyone grows them as annuals.
 They are not hardy plants.
 And, because they are killed by a frost or freeze, people just assume they are annuals.

 Impatiens are grown from seed, requiring both light and heat to germinate.
 Sow Impatiens seeds into trays or peat pots, covering with 1/8″ of seed starter soil.
 Use a germination mat or place them on top of a warm appliance.
-They are best started indoors since plants have a long development period.
+They are best started indoors since seedling plants have a long development period.

 Days to Germination: 10 – 20 days.

 Add a general-purpose fertilizer once a month.
 In containers, pots, and baskets, water every 3-4 weeks with a liquid fertilizer in place of dry fertilizers.
+You can also sue fertilizer spikes for your container plants.

 The final spacing in the garden is 12-18 inches apart.
 The plant tolerates a little crowding.